 In the final analysis, you won’t taste a difference whether you brew with white or natural paper colored filters.
 If you want to help save the planet, reach for unbleached.

-Metal Coffee Filters
+Benefits of Metal Coffee Filters

 Metal filters are made from stainless steel, thought they are sometimes coated with a thin gold coating.
 They have been a hit with consumers concerned with the waste associated with their paper counterparts, and can provide years of worry-free use.